-Your organization has decided that ADF might be the right tool to build your next enterprise application—now you need to set up an experiment to prove that your assumption is correct.
+Your organization has decided that the Oracle Application Development Framework (ADF) might be the right tool to build your next enterprise application—now you need to set up an experiment to prove that your assumption is correct.

-You can either start blasting and drilling in the full width of the tunnel you need
+You can start blasting and drilling in the full width of the tunnel you need

-It's probably more efficient to build in the full width of the tunnel straight from the beginning, but this approach has some serious disadvantages as well.
+It's probably more efficient to build in the full width of the tunnel straight from the beginning; however, this approach has some serious disadvantages, as well.
 You don't know how wide the mountain is, so you can't tell how long it will take to build the tunnel.
-In addition, you don't know what kind of surprises might lurk in the mountain—porous rock, aquifers, or any number of other obstacles to your tunnel building.
+In addition, you don't know what kind of surprises might lurk in the mountain—porous rocks, aquifers, or any number of other obstacles to your tunnel building.

 That's why you should build the pilot tunnel first—so you know the size of the task and have an idea of the obstacles you might meet on the way.

 Since you have decided to evaluate ADF for your enterprise application, you probably already have a pretty good idea of its architecture and capabilities.
-Therefore, this section will only give a very brief overview of ADF—there are many whitepapers, tutorials, and demonstrations available at the Oracle Technology Network website.
-Your starting point for ADF information is http://otn.oracle.com/developer-tools/jdev/overview.
+Therefore, this section will only give you a very brief overview of ADF—there are many whitepapers, tutorials, and demonstrations available at the Oracle Technology Network (OTN) website.
+Your starting point for ADF information is http://www.oracle.com/technetwork/developer-tools/adf/overview/index.html.

-The View layer is interacting with the user, displaying data as well as receiving updates and user actions.
-The Controller layer is in charge of interpreting user actions and deciding which screens are presented to the user in which order.
-And the Model layer is representing the backend business services to the View and Controller, hiding the complexity of storing and retrieving data.
+The view layer is interacting with the user, thus displaying data as well as receiving updates and user actions.
+The controller layer is in charge of interpreting user actions and deciding which screens are presented to the user in which order.
+The model layer is representing the backend business services to the view and controller layers, thus hiding the complexity of storing and retrieving data.

-This architecture implements a clean separation of duties— the page doesn't have to worry about where to go next, because that is the task of the controller.
-And the controller doesn't have to worry about how to store data in the data service, because that is the task of the model.
+This architecture implements a clean separation of duties—the page doesn't have to worry about where to go next because that is the task of the controller.
+The controller doesn't have to worry about how to store data in the data service because that is the task of the model.

-An enterprise application could also have a desktop application frontend, and might have additional frontends for mobile users or even use existing desktop applications like Microsoft Excel to interact with data.
+An enterprise application could also have a mobile application frontend or even use existing desktop applications, such as Microsoft Excel, to interact with data.
 In the ADF technology stack, all of these alternative frontends interact with the same model, making it easy to develop multiple frontend applications against the same data services.

-The backend part consists of a business service layer that implements the business logic and provide some way of accessing the underlying data services.
-Business services can be implemented as API code written in Java, PL/SQL or other languages, web services, or using a business service framework such as ADF Business Components.
+The backend part consists of a business service layer that implements the business logic and provides some way of accessing the underlying data services.
+Business services can be implemented as API code written in Java, PL/SQL, or other languages, using web services or a business service framework such as ADF Business Components.

-If it is good enough for Oracle Fusion Applications, arguably the biggest enterprise application development effort ever undertaken by mankind, it is probably good enough for you, too.
+If it's good enough for Oracle Fusion Applications, arguably the biggest enterprise application development effort ever undertaken by mankind, it's probably good enough for you, too.

-ADF Controller (ADFc), implementing the features of a normal JSF controller, but extended with the possibility to define modular, reusable page flows.
-ADFc also allows you to declare transaction boundaries so one database transaction can span many pages.
+ADF Controller (ADFc): This implements the features of a normal JSF controller, but is extended with the possibility to define modular, reusable page flows.
+ADFc also allows you to declare transaction boundaries, so one database transaction can span across many pages.

-There are many ways of getting from A to B—this book is about travelling the straight and well-paved road Oracle has built for Fusion Applications.
-However, other routes might be appropriate in some situations: You could build the user interface as a desktop application using ADF Swing components, you could use ADF for a mobile device, or you could use ADF Desktop Integration to access your data directly from within Microsoft Excel.
-Your business services could be based on Web Services, EJBs or many other technologies, using the ADF binding layer to connect to the user interface.
+There are many ways of getting from A to B—this book is about traveling the straight and well-paved road Oracle has built for Fusion Applications.
+However, other routes might be appropriate in some situations; in the frontend part, you could use ADF Mobile for smartphones and tablets or ADF Desktop Integration to access your data directly from within Microsoft Excel, and in the backend, you could use business services based on Web Services, EJBs, or many other technologies and still use the ADF binding layer to connect the back and frontend parts together.

-Entity objects (EOs) takes care of object-relational mapping: Making your relational tables available to the application as Java objects.
-Entity objects are the base that view objects are built on, and all data modifications go through the entity object.
-You will normally have one entity object for every database table or database view your application uses, and this object is responsible for producing the correct SQL statements to insert, update or delete in the underlying relational tables.
+Entity objects (EOs) take care of object-relational mapping, making your relational tables available to the application as Java objects.
+Entity objects form the base that view objects are normally built on, and all data modifications go through the entity object.
+You will normally have one entity object for every database table or database view that your application uses, and this object is responsible for producing the correct SQL statements to insert, update, or delete data in the underlying relational tables.

-The entity objects helps you build scalable and well-performing applications by intelligently caching records on the application server in order to minimize the load the application places on the database.
+The entity objects help you build scalable and well-performing applications by intelligently caching database records on the application server in order to minimize the load that the application places on the database.

-Like entity objects are the middle-tier reflection of database tables and database views, Associations are the reflection of foreign key relationships between tables.
-An association represents a connection between two entity objects and allows ADF to relate data in one entity object with data in another.
-JDeveloper is normally able to create these automatically by simply inspecting the database, but in case your database does not contain foreign keys, you can build associations by hand to tell ADF about the relationships in your data.
+Like entity objects are the middle-tier representation of database tables and database views, associations are the representation of foreign key relationships between tables.
+An association implements a connection between two entity objects and allows ADF to connect data in one entity object with data in another.
+JDeveloper is normally able to create associations automatically by simply inspecting the database, but in case your database does not contain foreign keys, you can build associations manually to let ADF know about the relationships in your data.

-While you do not really need to make any major decisions when building the entity objects for the Proof of Concept, you do need to consider the consumers of your business services when you start building view objects—for example, what information you would display on a screen.
+While you don't really need to make any major decisions when building the entity objects for the Proof of Concept, you do need to consider the consumers of your business services when you start building view objects—for example, what information you would display on a screen.